Toloka/docs/en/guide/concepts/multiple-access.md

 - Employee

-  Note that employee must be registered in Toloka as requester.
+  Note that the employee must be registered in Toloka as requester.

   ### Full access

   {% note alert "Restriction" %}

-  Employee who are granted full access won't be able to use the Toloka API, connect to Yandex.Disk, top up the balance, or move tasks from the [sandbox](../../glossary.md#sandbox) to the main version of Toloka.
+  Employees who are granted full access won't be able to use the Toloka API, connect to Yandex Disk, top up the balance, or move tasks from the [sandbox](../../glossary.md#sandbox) to the main version of Toloka.

   {% endnote %}